How to Dress for Your Body Shape

 How do I determine my body shape?

-What are the 5 main body shapes?
+What are the 5 main female body shapes?

 Can my body shape change over time?